pragmatrix/Promise/README.md

 		/// <reference path="Scripts/Promise.ts"/>

-- and in your module:
+- and to your module:

 		export var defer = P.defer;
 		export var when = P.when;